pountzas/NewsWeek-Bootstrap/README.md

 ## Project 3 Microverse

 # Clone of Newsweek website using Bootstrap
 > This is a clone of the Newsweek archived by Webarchive.
 In this project we used bootstrap, flex, and fontawesome.
+We used this link as a [reference](https://web.archive.org/web/20210120125445/https://www.newsweek.com/)

 ![newsweek-screenshot](./project.png)